 VISIT: Schenectady Historical Society Museum and Library – located in the Stockade section of the city

-Naturally, there’s plenty of information about the origins of what began as a beaver and raccoon fur trading post.
+Naturally, there’s plenty of information at the Schenectady Historical Museum and Library about the origins of what began as a beaver and raccoon fur trading post.
 But in the late 1800’s, Thomas Edison moved from the New York City area to Schenectady (due to a workers strike), establishing Edison General Electric and transforming the town into a “maelstrom of manufacturing.”
 Immigrants and engineers flocked here, creating a population boom.

 The two-story museum is small, but packed with engaging artifacts.
 Pick up a magnifying glass to study old Schenectady maps a bit closer.
 And then climb upstairs to see the “Senility Cradle” – a rocking crib modified in 1832 for an elderly family member with dementia.

 The Historical Society also runs Ghost Tours in October and Kayaking History Tours on the Mohawk River select summer evenings.
 Walk into the adjoining Library and to the picture windows in the back for a beautiful view of the Mohawk River and gardens.
-Open Mon-Fri 9-5, Sat 10-2, $8 adults, kids free.
+Check website for hours/dates open, and cost of admission.

 GO: Proctors Theater